Watch Dewsbury working men's club's starring role in new movie

 “I enjoyed it as it was something different and I’ll definitely be watching for it when the film comes out.”

-The film sees Peake’s character compete with singer, a ventriloquist and an Elvis impersonator and his dog.
+The film sees Peake’s character compete with a singer, a ventriloquist and an Elvis impersonator and his dog.

 Richard Hawley is the singer, Vic Reeves plays the ventriloquist and Liverpudlian comic John Bishop is Elvis-mad Colin Pile.